Search

 In traditional approaches with concatenation-based architectures (for example, ResNet or PlainNet), different scaling factors cannot be analyzed independently and must be considered together.
 For instance, scaling up model depth will cause a ratio change between the input channel and output channel of a transition layer, which in turn may lead to a decrease in hardware usage of the model.

 This is why YOLOv7 introduces compound model scaling for a concatenation-based model.
-The compound scaling method allows to maintain the properties that the model had at the initial design and thus maintains the optimal structure.
+The compound scaling method allows the maintenance of properties that the model had at the initial design and thus maintains the optimal structure.

 And this is how compound model scaling works: For example, scaling the depth factor of a computational block also requires a change in the output channel of that block.
 Then, width factor scaling is performed with the same level of change on the transition layers.